Imagine if your product could make someone feel as if he just caught a glimpse of a snowcapped mountain for the first time.

 - Prototype: Every designer knows that a finished product can stand on the shoulders of any number of prototypes.
 Almost all experiments fail, so embrace failure, and try something different to see how your consumers respond on a small scale.
+Tap into resources like a 3D printer for industrial parts to efficiently develop prototypes you can present to your target audience.
 Through iteration, you can find a compelling new idea that’s unique and truly resonates with your audience.

 - Partner: The most effective industrial design is born from collaboration between people with different points of view.
 Ego is the enemy of innovation, so admit when you don’t know something and embrace pragmatism to uncover partnerships that make you greater than yourself.

 - Explore: Inspiration is necessary for all forms of creativity, and being too close to your customers can cause linear thinking.
 If you’ve already achieved success, it’s easy to get comfortable where you are, but take the opportunity to explore new areas, meet new people, and see how the “new” can help you improve.

 An entrepreneur is someone who takes full responsibility for the growth of a business, so it’s easy to get caught up in the day-to-day tasks of running the business.
 But while operational tasks are certainly important, don’t underestimate the importance of your product — and your customer’s experience with it.
 Pair your good business sense with a product that captures the hearts and minds of your audience, and you’ll find success.